sf-bobolinks-2016/Instabobos/README.md

 * Step 4: Use the access token saved in the session hash to consume the API.

-We are going to use the instagram gem.
+We are using the instagram gem.

 If you want to see what the gem is doing on each step:
 * [Step 1](https://github.com/facebookarchive/instagram-ruby-gem/blob/master/lib/instagram/oauth.rb#L5)